Saathiya (film): Development

-Saathiya was the directorial debut of Shaad Ali and a Hindi remake of Mani Ratnam’s Tamil film Alai Payuthey (2000).
-The film was jointly produced by Ratnam under Madras Talkies and Aditya Chopra under Yash Raj Films.
+Saathiya marked the directorial debut of Shaad Ali, a former assistant of Mani Ratnam.
 Ali collaborated with lyricist Gulzar to adapt the screenplay and dialogues for a Hindi-speaking audience.

 Casting

-Abhishek Bachchan was Shaad Ali’s original choice for the role of Aditya but declined the offer.
-The role was then given to Vivek Oberoi, who had recently gained recognition for his debut in Company (2002).
+Shaad had initially intended for Abhishek Bachchan to play the lead role, however Bachchan declined the offer.
+The role was then given to Vivek Oberoi, who had recently gained recognition for his debut in Company, which released the same year.
 Rani Mukerji was cast as Suhani.
 Initially reluctant to take on the role due to her hesitation about remaking an acclaimed film, she eventually accepted after being persuaded by Aditya Chopra.

 Filming

+The film was primarily shot in Mumbai, with one song "Mere Yaar Milade" shot in Dhanushkodi, Tamil Nadu.
 Several songs, including “Saathiya” and “Chalka Chalka Re,” were filmed across urban and suburban locations in Mumbai, with a focus on natural lighting and handheld camerawork to enhance realism.

 Soundtrack

 The soundtrack of Saathiya was composed by A. R. Rahman, with lyrics written by Gulzar.
-It features nine songs, most of which were adapted from Rahman’s original compositions for Mani Ratnam’s Tamil film Alai Payuthey (2000).
+It features nine songs, most of which were adapted from Rahman's original compositions for Mani Ratnam’s Tamil film Alai Payuthey (2000).
 Two tracks, “Mere Yaar Mila De” and “Naina Milaike,” were newly composed for the Hindi version, replacing “Evano Oruvan” and “Alaipayuthey,” respectively.
 Rahman experimented with a blend of Carnatic influences and contemporary arrangements, incorporating classical, Sufi, and electronic elements.

 The title track “Saathiya,” sung by Sonu Nigam, was particularly well-received and went on to win several awards.
 According to Box Office India, the Saathiya soundtrack was the second highest-selling Bollywood album of 2002, with approximately two million units sold—just behind Humraaz.